CDS-AU-DK/cds-spatial/README.md

 # spatial-analytics
-exercises for spatial analytics couse
+exercises for spatial analytics course, updated as the semester unfolds